CNC Mill Flood Coolant

 - Make it low maintenance with thoughts about capturing tramp oil and filtering any stray chips before the go into the plumbing.

 - Make it as high volume and pressure as possible.
-Towards that end, I'll be using a 3/4 HP pump, which is pretty potent.
+Towards that end, I'll be using a 3/4 HP pump, which is pretty potent for a small mill.

 - Make it easy to clean up the chips.
 The coolant system is my chip cleanup and evacuator short of getting in the enclosure with a shovel.